zuccha/smw-code/uber-asm/custom_status_bar/README.md

 ### 8. UberASMTool

-Setting up CSB with UberASMTool is a little more complex than what it would be with a simple patch, however the fact that it allows per-level customization with easy access to ram addresses to control the state of the status bar is a no brainer.
+Setting up CSB with UberASMTool is a little more complex than what it would be with a simple patch.
+However, UberASMTool provides some key advantages:

+- Easy per-level customization (not need of huge tables for every setting)
+- Ability to set RAM addresses that can be reset on level load
+- Generation of labels that can be reused in other UberASM code

+Without UberASMTool, achieving the same results would be much more difficult!

 ### 9. Extra